Skip to contents

-The algorithm uses the high-dimensional arf model to generate synthetic data
+This function uses a high-dimensional ARF model to generate synthetic data.

 Arguments